 Code Code Requirement Comply Evidence Commentary/ Provision Yes/No Explanation 6.1 Landlords must have processes in place to Yes We have definitive timescales consider which complaints can be responded to included in our Complaints Policy as early as possible, and which require further to ensure that we deal with investigation.
 Landlords must consider factors complaints as early as possible. such as the complexity of the complaint and Where further investigation is whether the resident is vulnerable or at risk. required, residents would be Most stage 1 complaints can be resolved advised of this and the expected promptly, and an explanation, apology or timescale for completion.
 Where resolution provided to the resident. a resident is vulnerable or at risk, we would prioritise this and ensure that we take action to reduce any risk as quickly as possible.
-6.2 Complaints must be acknowledged, defined and Yes Our Policy previously allowed for logged at stage 1, within 5 working days of the the complaint to be complaint being received. acknowledged and defined within 2 working days, however, we have amended this in line with the Code.
-6.3 Landlords must issue a full response to stage 1 Yes Our Policy previously included a complaints within 10 working days of the response to stage 1 complaints complaint being acknowledged. within 7 working days where possible.
-If further investigation is required, we would advise the resident of this within 7 working days, and of the expected
+6.2 Complaints must be acknowledged, defined and Yes Our Policy states that the logged at stage 1, within 5 working days of the complaint to be acknowledged complaint being received. and defined within 5 working days.
+6.3 Landlords must issue a full response to stage 1 Yes Our Policy states a response to complaints within 10 working days of the stage 1 complaints will be complaint being acknowledged. provided within 10 working days.
+If further investigation is required we would advise the resident of this within 10 working days, and that we would complete our investigations within a further 10 working days.